ajeethadithya/-Mattermost-Productivity-Chat-Bot/DEPLOY.md

  => The bot replies:- "Please enter a valid number, kindly start over."

+### Use-Case 4 : Scheduling a Meeting

+Initially, type "help" to check the list of valid commands and their usage instructions.
+Among the list, you can see that "create calendar" and "view calendar" commands are part of this use case.

+#### Schedule a Meeting

+User can schedule a meeting by specifying the duration (date and time)

+i/p: create meeting

+o/p: What is the event name?

+i/p: scrum meeting

+o/p:

+The event name is scrum meeting
+What is the desc?

+i/p: Discuss about configuration tools.

+o/p:

+The event desc is Discuss about configuration tools.
+What is your start date?
+Please use the format YYYY-MM-DD

+i/p: 2022-05-05

+o/p:

+Event start date is 2022-05-05
+What is your start time?
+Pleae use the format HH:MM

+i/p:  12:35

+o/p:

+Event start time is 12:35.
+What is your end date?
+Please use the format YYYY-MM-DD

+i/p:  2022-05-06

+o/p:

+Event end date is 2022-05-06
+Event was successfully created.

+#### View Calendar

+User can view the list of events on a specific date and within a time frame in the calendar.

+i/p: show meetings

+o/p: What is your start date?
+Please use the format YYYY-MM-DD

+i/p: 2022-05-05

+o/p:

+Event start date is 2022-05-05
+What is your start time?
+Pleae use the format HH:MM

+i/p:  12:35

+o/p:

+Event start time is 12:35.
+What is your end date?
+Please use the format YYYY-MM-DD

+i/p:  2022-05-06

+o/p:

+Event end date is 2022-05-06

 ### Use-Case 5 : Automatic Reminders for Github Issues

 Automatic reminders are created for github issues that are newly created.
 Ideally, reminders are displayed 3 days after issue has been created but for testing purpose, it will be displayed after a minute.